Clarifai/docs/docs/clarifai-basics/authentication/authorize.md

 ## CORS Policy

 Our APIs adhere to industry standards for Cross-Origin Resource Sharing (CORS) to ensure security and proper access control.
 The Access-Control-Allow-Origin header is limited to a predefined list of allowed origins.

 This means that only requests originating from allowed origins will receive a successful CORS response.
 If your Javascript application(s) encounter a CORS error while calling our APIs, it is likely that the origin is not on the allowed list.

 To avoid such issues, we recommend following established patterns such as using a backend server to proxy API requests or ensuring your application is hosted on an approved origin.

-For more information about CORS and best practices you can refer to [this resource](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS).
+For more information about CORS and best practices, you can refer to [this resource](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS).

 If you need additional support or would like to request for your custom domain, please reach out to support@clarifai.com for assistance.